 What is Naenara?
 At Young Pioneer Tours we have more than a casual interest in the technology and software of the DPRK.
 We’ve previously written about Red Star OS, the Arirang smartphone, and the Samjiyon tablet.
 Today on our ‘made in the DPRK’ series, we’ll be looking at the Naenara browser.
 Does it hold a candle to the big boys of Chrome, Firefox and Edge (LOL)?
 Let’s find out.

 Naenara: a brief history

-When connecting to the internet proper, Naenara automatically bookmarks major North Korean websites (such as KCNA, the state news agency), but also automatically updates (whether you like it or not).
+When connecting to the internet proper, Naenara automatically bookmarks major North Korean websites (such as KCNA, the state news agency), it is also unique in that it updates itself automatically, yep that means whether you like it, or not.

 And that is the Naenara Web/Intranet Browser of North Korea!
 We hope this blog was geeky enough for you, but if you would like to take your geek to a whole other level, then check out the following site (DPRK.website), which whilst not listing sites on the North Korean Intranet, does list every site on the.KP domain, as well as all websites hosted within North Korea, or at least controlled by the DPRK!